JUSTICE SOCIETY OF AMERICA

 15 March 1939: German troops move into Czechoslovakia, which is absorbed into the Third Reich without resistance.

-Another shard of the Totality falls to Earth, and is discovered by Ted Knight.
-He uses its near-limitless energy to create a cosmic rod.
-He entrusts the shard to the U.S. government.
-NOTES: The pre-Crisis version of his origin was in All-Star Squadron #41; the post-Crisis revision appeared in Sandman Mystery Theatre #38 and Starman Secret Files #1.
+Another shard of the Totality falls to Earth and is discovered by Ted Knight.
+He invents a cosmic rod to harness its near-limitless energy, then entrusts the shard to the U.S. government.
+NOTES: Starman's origin was told in All-Star Squadron #41.
+The post-Crisis revision appeared in Sandman Mystery Theatre #38 and Starman Secret Files #1.

 All-Star Squadron #41 (Jan.
 1985), Sandman Mystery Theatre #38 (May 1996), Justice League vol. 4 #31 (Early Nov.
 2019)